In today’s technologically advanced era, discussions around cyber security seem to be everywhere.

 Understanding the concept of mitigation in cyber security

-At its core, mitigation in cyber security revolves around minimizing the risk of cyber threats and their potential impact on organizations and their information systems.
+At its core, mitigation in cyber security revolves around minimising the risk of cyber threats and their potential impact on organisations and their information systems.

 As the digital landscape continues to evolve, so do the methods employed by malicious actors to exploit vulnerabilities.
 This has made effective mitigation strategies more crucial than ever before.

 Every organisation has unique needs and challenges when it comes to cyber security.
 Consequently, there are several types of methods when it comes to mitigation and how it is applied to cyber security.

 One of the crucial steps in ensuring effective mitigation in cyber security is conducting a thorough risk assessment.
 It involves identifying and analysing potential threats and examining the existing security infrastructure to gauge its effectiveness against these threats.